Faculty Development Council

-Preamble: To recognize the central importance of teaching to the mission of Southern Illinois University Edwardsville (SIUE), the Provost and Vice Chancellor for Academic Affairs, with the assistance of the Faculty Senate, each year will offer $250 to each unit's official nominee as a Teaching Recognition award.
-In addition, one Teaching Excellence Award ($2000) and up to five Teaching Distinction Awards ($500) will be awarded.
-One of the Teaching Distinction Awards ($500) will be made to faculty in the status of clinical faculty, instructors, lecturers, or part-time faculty as defined by University policy.
-The other awards will be made to full time tenured and tenure-track faculty.
-Nominations for the awards may be submitted by students and faculty, and are reviewed by the Teaching Excellence Awards Committee of eight faculty and three students.
+Preamble: To recognize the central importance of teaching to the mission of Southern Illinois University Edwardsville (SIUE), the Provost and Vice Chancellor for Academic Affairs, with the assistance of the Faculty Senate, will offer the following awards annually: one Teaching Excellence Award ($2000) and up to two Teaching Distinction Awards ($500) to tenure track faculty, one Teaching Distinction Award ($1500) to faculty in the status of clinical faculty, instructors, lecturers, or part-time faculty as defined by University policy.
+In addition, $250 will be awarded to each unit’s official nominee who is nominated for but doesn’t win any of the aforementioned awards.
+Nominations for the awards may be submitted by students and faculty, and are reviewed by the Teaching Excellence Awards Committee of nine faculty and three students.
 Those selected by the Committee as best qualified to receive awards are recommended to the Provost and Vice Chancellor for Academic Affairs.

 I. Committee Guidelines and Procedures